Storm Sabine/Ciara pummels UK, starts hitting Germany | DW | 10.02.2020

 Sabine on mainland Europe

 The storm also battered the city of Wimeureux and other parts of northern France, where parks, cemeteries and outdoor markets were closed.
-The bad weather is also affecting Belgium, the Netherlands, Switzerland, Denmark and Germany.
-Sabine was expected to crash into southern Norway and Sweden later on Sunday.
+The bad weather affected Belgium, the Netherlands, Switzerland, Denmark and Germany, before moving east to Czechia.

 -